-Once you've addressed any emergency medical concerns, it is important for you to contact a lawyer if you've suffered a serious personal injury.
-You have an important choice: finding an attorney who can not only fight for your rights but help you recover the financial compensation you truly deserve.
+If you suffered a serious personal injury, you have an important choice: finding an attorney who can not only fight for your rights, but help you recover the financial compensation you truly deserve.
 At Crain Lewis Brogdon, LLP, we know that finding the best personal injury attorney in Dallas can seem like a huge challenge.
 That’s why we provide legal guidance that truly sets us apart from the competition.